ZackaryShen/TencentVideoD/README.md

 4. Course the lib win32, the program only run in Windows!

 #### 5. About
-If you have any questions, email me in szbltyy@hotmail.com
+If you have any questions, email me in szbltyy@hotmail.com.
+And, if you want to know more about this prject, click [here](https://www.jianshu.com/p/c67f4223dc06) to go to the artcle for this project or click my [blog main page](https://www.jianshu.com/u/a671f9f312d2) .